-U.S. and coalition military forces continued to attack the Islamic State of Iraq and Syria yesterday, conducting 20 strikes consisting of 112 engagements, Combined Joint Task Force Operation Inherent Resolve officials reported today.
+U.S. and coalition military forces continued to attack the Islamic State of Iraq and Syria between Dec.
+15-17, conducting 19 strikes consisting of 26 engagements, Combined Joint Task Force Operation Inherent Resolve officials reported today.

 Strikes in Syria

-In Syria, coalition military forces conducted 14 strikes consisting of 26 engagements against ISIS targets near Abu Kamal.
+Yesterday in Syria, coalition military forces conducted eight strikes consisting of 13 engagements against ISIS targets near Abu Kamal.
 The strikes engaged eight ISIS tactical units.